MichaelBrookes01/TataForageAnswer/README.md

 Results of my Tata data analysis from Forage.com.

 I was given a set of questions to answer based on the Online Retail dataset, This was then cleaned and organised to ensure that the data was free from errors or anything that could have skewed the results.
 The cleaned dataset was then used to create infographics using both Power Bi and Tableau.
+In the questions for CEO and CMO word document there are explanations of what was completed at each step and how the results were obtained.